azad6026/nikpro-source/content/blog/important-tips-about-react-useeffect-hook-explained.md

   - useEffect
 ---

-In fact React useEffect hook could be tricky to understand as we use it in many different situation in our [functional components](https://nikpro.com.au/functional-component-in-react-explained-with-examples/).
+In fact React useEffect hook could be tricky to understand as we use it in many different situations in our [functional components](https://nikpro.com.au/functional-component-in-react-explained-with-examples/).
 Here are some important tips that we need to know to use it effectively in various use cases.
 We use sme example code to make a better understanding.

 ## React useEffect API explanation